-In the initial part of a DevOps interview, you may be asked to complete coding problems to demonstrate your hard skills.
+In the initial part of a DevOps interview, you may be asked to complete coding problems to demonstrate your programming skills.
 This will be a whiteboard test, which you solve in front of the interviewer, or as part of an independent take-home test.

 “As with other coding interviews, the general goal is for the interviewee to demonstrate their technical approach and communication skills when presented with a new problem,” Kevin Allen, senior DevSecOps engineer at Nexient, says.
 “You should ensure you understand important coding concepts like breaking code into testable units, time complexity, edge cases, etc.”

+The key to answering these DevOps interview questions is practice.
 Before the interview, Allen also recommends getting your hands dirty and building a “CI/CD that delivers a service to a particular hosting platform.
 Consider best practices like automated testing, infrastructure-as-code, and trunk-based development.
 Public clouds like AWS and Azure often have free tiers that can be used for this.”